phpmyadmin/motranslator/README.md

 Motivation for this library includes:

 * The [php-gettext][2] library is not maintained anymore
+* It doesn't work with recent PHP version (phpMyAdmin has patched version)
 * It's not possible to install it using [Composer][1]
 * There was place for performance improvements in the library